osrf/gazebo_design/time_series_2d_plots/time_series_2d_plots.md

   + pose
 ~~~

+The `time` field consists of two fields inside, seconds and nanoseconds.
+We can optionally provide conversions for specific messages like this and
+create a single floating point value for plotting.

 Since `pose` is a repeated field in the `gazebo.msgs.PosesStamped` message,
 expanding the pose field will show an array of elements in `pose`.